IntroCSCI/colorvisionproject-kbuffardi/README.md

 ### Iteration

-!!!Replace with a summary and examples of how iteration has been used effectively and appropriately!!!
+I used a do-while loop for gathering input of red, green, and blue.
+I used a do-while because we always want to gather the user's input *at least* once.

 ### File Input and Output

 !!!Replace with a summary and examples of how input and/or output of files have been used effectively and appropriately!!!